 Deedre gave out the first five $1,000 tips in Clearwater, FL, Columbus, OH, Washington, D.C., Norfolk, VA, and Orlando, FL.
 Whenever possible, she included other people with her to witness these random acts of kindness to feel the tangible emotions these actions produced.

 For the Big Fat Tips #6 and beyond, she asked volunteers to hand the money directly to the recipients.
-Deedre will continue to enlist the help of volunteers to make these drops because she wants people on both sides of the transaction to walk away feeling more joyful and inspired to carry the positive energy and entire movement forward.
+Deedre will continue to enlist the help of vetted volunteers whenever possible to make these drops because she wants people on both sides of the transaction to walk away feeling more joyful and inspired to carry the positive energy and entire movement forward.
 The volunteers are often more excited to give out the money than the person receiving it!
 They enthusiastically talk about it long after it happened.

 She has big plans in store and will be launching fundraising campaigns to blanket American cities with more considerable sums of money using teams of prequalified volunteers to hand out the tips.
 She has an even bigger dream: To collect enough donations to hand out a million dollars in tips in one U.S. city with teams of volunteers in just 24 hours!
 She is determined to make it happen in the future.